TosbackCgusBridge-Bot/CGUs-versions/Everydayhealth/Privacy Policy.md

-Print Close Everyday Health, LLC Privacy Policy
+Print Close Everyday Health Privacy Policy

-This Policy was last changed on November 23, 2011
+This Policy was last changed on November 8, 2012

-Everyday Health, LLC and its subsidiaries ("Everyday Health," “us” or “we”) operates this website (the "Site"), and other health, wellness, diet and fitness websites that are part of the Everyday Health portfolio of websites (collectively, the "Sites") and the services related to or offered on the Sites (hereinafter, the "Services").
+Everyday Health Media, LLC and its subsidiaries ("Everyday Health," “us” or “we”) operate this website (the "Site"), and other health, wellness, diet and fitness websites that are part of the Everyday Health portfolio of websites (collectively, the "Sites") and the services related to or offered on the Sites (hereinafter, the "Services").
 Some of the Sites are websites that we operate on behalf of third party licensors, for example, JillianMichaels.com, PDRHealth.com and SouthBeachDiet.com (collectively, "Licensors").
 Everyday Health's Services may include, without limitation, tools, applications, email services, bulletin and message boards, chat areas, news groups, forums, communities, calendars, and downloadable mobile applications related to the Sites or provided through the Sites.

 We provide you this privacy policy (the "Policy") to help you understand the kinds of information we may gather about you when you visit the Site or use any of our Services, how we may use and disclose the information, and how you can control, correct and/or update the information.